 Windows 10 Updates now offer drivers by the OEMs when it passes through its compatibility test.
 It is possible that the latest version of Windows 10 and the driver are not compatible with each other.
-You can either manually update the driver by downloading from the OEMs website or check with Windows Update.
+You can either manually update your device drivers by downloading from the OEMs website or check with Windows Update.

 - Press WIN + X + M or right-click the Start button, and then select Device Manager.

-- Expand the list of devices, and look for a device which has a yellow exclamation next to it.
+- Expand the list of devices, and look for a device that has a yellow exclamation next to it.
 This signifies that the device has an issue.